Muhammad-1254/nodejs-gmail-form-handler/README.md

-# nodejs-gmail-form-handler
+# node.js-gmail-form-handler
-this project send emial to user by node-mailer
+This project send email to the user or admin on G-mail by node-mailer package